 Through our grants of up to $20,000 MEC supports the community of active outdoor enthusiasts.
 MEC conduct two grant cycles annually.
-Applications must be completed and submitted by midnight (pacific time) to be considered.
+Applications must be completed and submitted by midnight (pacific time) on the closing date to be considered.

-- Spring deadline is March 10.
+- Spring grants are accepted January 9 to March 19.
 Applicants are notified mid-May

-- Fall deadline is September 10.
+- Fall grants are accepted July 3 to September 11.
 Applicants are notified mid-November

 MEC’s Community Grants program supports organizations that can demonstrate their commitment to at least one, and preferably both, of the following areas: